Fixing your credit can be easy or a lot of work, depending on which option you choose.

 - Paying off debt when you are only an authorized user

 Living a cash-only lifestyle is a great way to avoid debt, but it won’t do your credit score any favors.
 In fact, a lack of credit activity hurts your score.
 If you pay for everything in cash, you won’t have the credit score you need when you apply for financing.

 For example, let’s say you swear off credit cards completely, don’t take out student loans and even pay for your car in cash.
 That’s all well and good for your finances until you want to buy a house.
 The average American doesn’t have the funds to be a cash-only homebuyer.
 So, when you apply for your mortgage you could be rejected for avoiding credit.
 Even if you get approved, you will likely pay a much higher interest rate because you don’t have good credit.

-However, in this case you intend to pay off the loan quickly, so you can take advantage of the dealership incentives.
-Use some of the money you have save up to make a large down payment.
+However, in this case, you intend to pay off the loan quickly, so you can take advantage of the dealership incentives.
+Use some of the money you have saved up to make a large down payment.
 That way, if you don’t pay the loan back immediately, you’d enjoy low monthly payments.
 But once you get the loan, pay it off in the largest chunks possible.

 Warning: Becoming an authorized user won’t fix your credit score!